LostBeard/SpawnDev.BlazorJS.Cryptography/README.md

 // Crypto for the server.
 Uses System.Security.Cryptography. builder.Services.AddSingleton<DotNetCrypto>();

 // Crypto for the browser.
-Uses the browser's SubtleCrypto API.
+Uses the browser's SubtleCrypto API via IJSRuntime.
 // Used on server for server side rendering builder.Services.AddScoped<BrowserCrypto>();
 ```